tienmt/heavylasso/README.md

 # **heavylasso: Sparse Penalized Regression under Heavy-Tailed Noise**

 The **heavylasso** package provides robust and efficient algorithms for sparse regression in the presence of heavy-tailed or non-Gaussian noise.
 It implements both the **Heavy Lasso** (based on a Student-t–type loss) and the **Exponential Lasso**, enabling users to perform regularized estimation under various robustness settings.

 The Heavy Lasso method is inspired by:
-> **"Heavy Lasso: Sparse Penalized Regression under Heavy-Tailed Noise via Data-Augmented Soft-Thresholding."**
+> **"Mai T.T.
+(2025).
+Heavy Lasso: Sparse Penalized Regression under Heavy-Tailed Noise via Data-Augmented Soft-Thresholding."**

+The Exponential Lasso method is inspired by:
+> **"Mai T.T.
+(2025).
+Exponential Lasso: robust sparse penalization under heavy-tailed noise and outliers with exponential-type loss."**

 It combines coordinate descent with adaptive weighting derived from a Student-type loss, providing robustness against outliers and heavy-tailed residuals.